andredesousa/maven-payara-microprofile/README.md

 ```

 Alternatively, you can run the application on your local [Payara Server](https://www.payara.fish/) instance.
-First, you need to build the project with `./mvnw clean package` command.
+First, you need to build the project with `./mvnw clean package -DskipTests` command.
 After build de application, you can deploy the [microprofile-api.war](target/microprofile-api.war) on Payara Server.

 This application includes [Swagger](https://swagger.io/).